Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

 What to think about

-None of these complementary treatments have been proven effective in treating CFS, but some people have reported feeling better after using them.
-If you have CFS and are thinking about trying a complementary treatment, get the facts before you begin.
+None of these complementary treatments have been proven effective in treating ME/CFS, but some people have reported feeling better after using them.
+If you have ME/CFS and are thinking about trying a complementary treatment, get the facts before you begin.
 Consider these questions with your doctor:

 - Is it safe?
 Do not use treatments that could harm you, such as unusual diets or excessive vitamin or mineral supplements.
 (A daily multiple vitamin is okay.
 Try to avoid taking more than 100% of the recommended daily allowance for any vitamin or mineral unless your doctor prescribes it.)